-One month before the 76th Cannes Film Festival opens in the south of France, we got the announcement of the movies included in the Official Selection and some eventful premieres.
-These thoughts took our brains by storm as we greedily scanned the list of movies that will set the tone for Art Houses everywhere in 2023.
+One month before the 76th Cannes Film Festival opens in the south of France, we got the announcement of the movies included in the Official Selection and scheduled premieres.
+Here is what we thought as we greedily scanned the films that will take over the Art House in 2023.

-Succès de scandale: the French do not shy away from controversy.
-Reports of Roman Polanski’s “The Palace'' bowing out at La Croisette came to nothing, leaving the spot of scandal magnet to Maiwen Lo Besco’s “Madame Du Barry.”
-The historical epic features Johnny Depp as Louis XV in his first high-profile role after the tabloid-ready trial against his ex-wife, actress Amber Heard.
-Depp and his director and co-star clashed on the set.
+The French do not shy away from controversy.
+Reports of Roman Polanski's "The Palace" bowing out at La Croisette came to nothing, leaving the role of scandal magnet to Maiwen Lo Besco's "Madame Du Barry."
+The historical epic features Johnny Depp as Louis XV.
+After the tabloid-ready trial against his ex-wife, actress Amber Heard, it is his first high-profile role.
+Depp and Lo Besco clashed on the set.
 Maiwen had her run-in with the law recently, facing a lawsuit after spitting and pulling the hair of a journalist who covered an accusation of rape against her ex-husband, director Luc Besson.
-Yes, I am afraid it’s complicated.
-“Madame Du Barry'' will open the Festival out of competition.
+"Madame Du Barry" will open the Festival out of competition.

 Royal scandal: Maiwen Lo Besco and Johnny Depp in "Madame du Barry" / Photo courtesy of Le Pacte Films.

-The big, fat Hollywood blockbuster of the year: for all its snobbish cachet, Cannes, like every other Festival, kowtows at the altar of money.
-An eagerly-awaited Hollywood film always takes a premier slot to push forward its fortunes.
-“Top Gun: Maverick" did it last year.
+Sure, low budget movies are nice, but for all its snobbery, Cannes is a sucker for big stars.
+An eagerly-awaited Hollywood film always takes a premier slot.
+"Top Gun: Maverick" did it last year.
 It went on to make a killing at the box office and pretty much throw a lifeline at the theatrical exhibition business.
-Now, it's the turn of “Indiana Jones and the Dial of Destiny”, with Harrison Ford returning to his iconic role.
-James Mangold (Wolverine) took over the reins from Steven Spielberg.
+It's the turn of "Indiana Jones and the Dial of Destiny," with Harrison Ford returning to his iconic role.
+James Mangold took over the director's chair from Steven Spielberg.

-Old masters, assemble!: The Cannes Official Selection, that is, the movies competing for the much coveted Palme d’Or is chock-full of illustrious directors staging comebacks: Wim Wenders brings the Japan-set drama “Perfect Days".
-Marco Bellocchio, last seen here with the marvelous “The Traitor" (2019), premieres “Rapito”, the story of a Jewish child kidnapped and converted to catholicism.
-Aki Kaurismaki, Finnish master of dour tragicomedy, competes for the first time for the Palme with “Fallen Leaves.”
-Nanni Moretti surprises with the Mathrieu Almanac starrer “Il Sol dell' Avvenire”.
-Last but not least, Ken Loach opens “The Old Oak”, centered on a pub in a depressed Northern England town attracting Syrian refugees.
+The Cannes Official Selection is full of illustrious directors staging comebacks: Wim Wenders brings the Japan-set drama "Perfect Days."
+Marco Bellocchio, last seen here with the marvelous "The Traitor" (2019), premieres "Rapito," the story of a Jewish child kidnapped and converted to catholicism.
+Aki Kaurismaki, Finnish master of dour tragicomedy, competes for the first time for the Palme with "Fallen Leaves."
+Nanni Moretti directs Mathieu Amalric in "Il Sol dell' Avvenire."
+Last but not least, Ken Loach opens "The Old Oak," centered on a pub in a depressed Northern England town attracting Syrian refugees.
+As a movie buff, you must stan.

 Víctor Erice comes back with "Cerrar los Ojos" / Photo courtesy of Film Factory

-Latin American cinema keeps getting shortchanged: Brazilian director Karim Aïnouz made it into the Official Selection with Firebrand, a historical drama with Alicia Vikander playing the role of Catherine Pear, Henry VIII’s sixth wife, and Jude Law as the much-married monarch.
-You will have to go to the Un Certain Regard competition to find good regional representation: from Argentina, Rodrigo Moreno’s “Los Delincuentes”; from Chile, Felipe Galvéz’s “The Settlers”.
-“Crowbar, The Burti Flower” comes from Brazil, directed by Joгo Salaviza & Renйe Nader Messora.
+Brazilian director Karim Aïnouz made it into the Official Selection with "Firebrand."
+The historical drama features Alicia Vikander as Catherine Pear, Henry VIII's sixth wife.
+Jude Law plays the much-married monarch.
+You must go to the Un Certain Regard competition for more Latin American works: from Argentina, Rodrigo Moreno's "Los Delincuentes"; from Chile, Felipe Galvéz's "The Settlers."
+"Crowbar, The Burti Flower" comes from Brazil, directed by Joгo Salaviza & Renйe Nader Messora.
 Brazilian cinema is having a moment.
 "Pictures of Ghosts," a new documentary by Kleber Mendonca Filho (Bacurau), premieres out of competition.

-Don’t Count Scorsese Out: the long-awaited epic “Killers of the Flower Moon,” based on the non-fiction book by David Grann, will premiere outside of competition.
+The long-awaited epic “Killers of the Flower Moon,” based on the non-fiction book by David Grann, will premiere outside of competition.
 Cannes president Thierry Frémeaux said in an interview that he is still in talks with AppleTV+, trying to convince them to submit the film for the official competition.
-Were they to agree, 20 films would vie for the Palme.
+If they agree, 20 films would vie for the Palme.

 Yes, one month before opening, there is still a single image available from "Killers of the Flower Moon" / Photo courtesy of Apple TV

-Sisters are doing it for themselves: women direct six of the 19 films competing for the Palme d’Or.
+Women direct six of the 19 films competing for the Palme d'Or.
 This record-breaking coup of representation comes after last year's five candidates.
-The new class includes Jessica Hausner’s “Club Zero,” Kaouter Ben Hannia’s “Four Daughters,” Justine Triet’s “Anatomie d'un Chute,” Catherine Breillat’s “L’Été Dernier,” Alice Rohrwacher’s “La Chimera,” and “Banele et Adama” by Ramata Toulaye-Sy.
+The new class includes Jessica Hausner's "Club Zero," Kaouter Ben Hannia's "Four Daughters," Justine Triet's "Anatomie d'un Chute," Catherine Breillat's "L’Été Dernier," Alice Rohrwacher's "La Chimera," and "Banele et Adama" by Ramata Toulaye-Sy.
 Toulaye-Sy has the particular distinction of getting in with her first feature film.
-There is a 31% chance that a female filmmaker wins the Palme, repeating the achievement of Julia Ducorneau, who won the top prize with “Titane” (2021).
-I put my money on Rohrwacher if only to make up for losing the Best Live Action Short Film Oscar for the modern Christmas classic “Le Pupille.”
+There is a 31% chance that a female filmmaker will win the Palme, repeating the achievement of Julia Ducorneau, who won the top prize with "Titane" (2021).
+I put my money on Rohrwacher to compensate for losing the Best Live Action Short Film Oscar for the modern Christmas classic "Le Pupille."
 They robbed her!

 Want to get an email when we publish new content?